Fusconaia escambia: Range

 Narrow pigtoe is found only in the Escambia and Yellow river basins in northwest Florida and southern Alabama.
 These basins travel south and empty into the Gulf of Mexico.
-According to the U.S. Fish and Wildlife Services, Fusconaia escambia is currently listed as “wherever found”.
+According to the U.S. Fish and Wildlife Services, Fusconaia escambia is currently listed threatened "wherever found".
 More surveys may be needed to fully assess where this species habitat lies.
 For example, reproducing Narrow Pigtoe populations were recently found in some areas of Point A Lake and Gantt Lake reservoirs in Alabama.

 According to the latest federal registry, which dates back to 2012, the narrow pigtoe lives in 28 locations.
 Out of 10 sites that the species has historically been located, narrow pigtoe was found in 7.
 A recent paper quantized all the surveys done to locate this species.
 They were split into two groups: pre- and post-2008.
 Of 267 surveys, 45.3% were positive post-2008, while only 32.2% out of 236 surveys were positive pre-2008.
 Despite this increase, it is important to remember that there was also an increase in the sites where this species was found since 2008.
 Additionally, there has been a loss of identified species in historical areas where this species was known to live.
 Taken together, this shows that more information about the species geographical location is needed.

 Behavior

 Narrow pigtoe males mate by releasing sperm into the water.
 The sperm disperse and find their way into female shells through filter feeding.
-Much of the mating and reproductive processes are reliant on the host fish to which the larvae attach to.
+Much of the mating and reproductive processes are reliant on the host fish to which the larvae attach.
 Larvae easily attach to their fish hosts and develop when the fish are abundant.
 However as the fish become less abundant in areas where there are reproducing mussels, the larvae are not able to develop into juveniles.
 Narrow pigtoe are filter feeders and they feed on nutrients close to the ground including detritus.
 Adults are better able to filter feed after their siphons develop.
 Juveniles must feed by extending their foot to capture prey.
 Juveniles perform this action until their siphons are sufficiently developed.